===================

 This is a post in the Beyond Clojure blog series, in which a Clojure developer looks at typed languages for web app development.
 This is by no means a complete survey of the Haskell web development landscape, rather a random collection of thoughts.

 If you are interested in typed functional languages one stands taller than the rest.
-Its impossible not to get sucked into the Haskell vortex, but why fight it?
-In spite of its reputation of being extremely hard to learn and even harder to master, there are several excellent resources out there and you are guaranteed to learn a lots of very valuable lessons.
+It’s impossible not to get sucked into the Haskell vortex, but why fight it?
+In spite of its reputation of being extremely hard to learn and even harder to master, there are several excellent resources out there and you are guaranteed to learn lots of very valuable lessons.

 Haskell is pure in the truest form, the succinctness of its core ideas and libraries are nothing but fantastic.
 It is the one language that has truly transcended the mundane imperative problem solving style and instead tackling problems (very neatly) at a higher level.
 One thing I really like about Haskell is that ’things’ are called what they are, using academic terminology.
 Many other languages, which do have Monads etc, tend to shy away and use another names for them, which I think only adds to the prevailing confusion.

 As long as you stay in the walled garden on the core libraries (which most of the Haskell literature does) you are presented with concise and beautiful world.
-Its an environment that inspires problem solving and looking at a problem from many angles.
+It’s an environment that inspires problem solving and looking at a problem from many angles.
 There is almost always a way to solve a problem in a cleaner way, and this inquisitive attitude is widespread in the community.
 In Haskell beginner meet-ups / chat-rooms more experienced developers tend to give hints and let you ‘work out the problem on your own’ rather than just give you the answer.
 I find it makes learning the language a very gratifying experience.

 Avoid success at all cost

 One thing to understand about Haskell is that its a research language, and this fact makes it very different from many other ‘industry languages’.
 The ironic motto of Haskell has always been ‘avoid success at all cost’.
 One way of interpreting this statement is that by avoiding having a large user-base relying on the stability of the language features, the authors/researchers are free to explore new ideas, which they can later remove if they change their mind.
 Contrast that to a language like Java which is a victim of its own success and has been stuck in innovation-paralysis for decades.
-Its quite evident in the most popular Haskell compiler, GHC, which supports the latest Haskell standard Haskell2010 and on top of that has a plethora of language extensions, some considered more safe than others.
+It’s quite evident in the most popular Haskell compiler, GHC, which supports the latest Haskell standard Haskell2010 and on top of that has a plethora of language extensions, some considered more safe than others.

 It turns out that when you venture outside the walled garden of the core libraries and start using Haskell ‘for real’, its unavoidable to have several of these language extensions in pretty much all your modules.
 Most, if not all, libraries you use will also use extensions and some even require the use of them in your code.
 How big of a deal this is comes down to your tolerance for future change.